phot-lab/simulib/README.md

 ### Build instructions
 1. Firstly, build the 'Library'.
 Check the output file under ./lib/

-2. Then, build the test case one by one, such as 'MKLTest', 'FiberTest'.
+2. Then, build the test cases such as 'MKLTest', 'FiberTest'.
+They are all mutually independent.

 3. Run the test case.